 - May 20, 2025 Selected as AI/ML Spark Fellow at Gobi Partners (12 of 2,000+ applicants).

-- Nov 15, 2024 Most Popular Research Poster, NYU Undergraduate Research Symposium.
+- Nov 15, 2024 Won Best Research Poster at the NYU CS Undergraduate Research Symposium.